 Children playing and learning in an outdoor environment are more absorbed, more creative, active, motivated and relaxed.
 In overcrowded space children can become more aggressive and some can become withdrawn and solitary.

 There are four vehicles which children learn through - talk, play, movement and sensory experience and all of these happen naturally outside.

 Children need exercise daily and vigorous enough to get out of breath.
-The NHS guidelines say 3 hours a day, and what perfect way to do this by running around the woodland, climbing fallen trees, digging, sawing, swinging...
+The NHS guidelines say 3 hours a day, and what perfect way to do this by running around, climbing fallen trees, digging, sawing, swinging...

 What about bad weather?
 There is an aphorism which says that "There is no such thing as bad weather, only inappropriate clothing".
 If they can do Forest School in Norway at temperatures of -10C then we can do it here!
 The only time that we do not go out is if it is too dangerous (high winds).

 Anecdotal evidence shows that Forest Schools help literacy and numeracy.
 Children become more competent physically and play more imaginatively.
 They learn to think, question and justify what they think.

 What we can say with complete confidence, is that we hear all the time from our families how much their child is benefiting from their experience with us.

 We have our own small holding set in a woodland which we visit every day to tend to the animals.
 We have our flock of chickens and ducks living there and our herd of pygmy goats.
 The woodland comprises of mature oak, silver birch, larch wood, hazel, yew, holly, beech, sycamore, loads of fern and moss (which is a good indicator of a healthy woodland).
 We have buzzards nesting close by, we have seen woodpeckers, deer, a badgers set, we have 2 underground bees nests and have multiple types of butterflies.
 The children learn about forestry and nature and how to look after others as well as looking after themselves.

 Mobile: 07876 069570